tehdlee/Effitaint/README.md

 # EffiTaint

-EffiTaint is a novel static taint analysis tool designed to address the limitations of existing tools such as FlowDroid and Tai-e.
+EffiTaint is a stand-alone open-source tool developed based on the Tai-e framework.
+This project is licensed under the GPL 3.0 and LGPL 3.0 licenses.EffiTaint is a novel static taint analysis tool designed to address the limitations of existing tools such as FlowDroid and Tai-e.
 It offers enhanced accuracy and performance in tracking sensitive data flows in Java programs, particularly in large-scale applications.
 EffiTaint introduces several innovations, including efficient source chain optimization and accurate array modeling, making it a robust solution for modern software security needs.

 ## Features